pkp/omp-user-guide/en/users-and-roles.md

 - *Series Editors* and *Press Assistants* can access only those parts of the [Editorial Workflow](editorial-workflow) assigned to their role (see below).

 In addition to the permission levels, you can restrict some roles to particular stages of the [Editorial Workflow](editorial-workflow).
 This is useful for professional assistants such as copyeditors or layout managers who may assist during one or two stages of the workflow.

+## <a name="notify"></a> Notify

+If an Administrator has enabled the bulk emails feature, you will see a Notify tab.
+You can use this tab to email all users in a role.

 ## <a name="site-access"></a> Site Access Options